IMPORTANT: ALWAYS CREATE A DATA BACKUP!

 We explicitly recommend not to use the options

-“Log in automatically without password prompt” and
+“Log in automatically without asking for the password”

 “Use the same password for the administrator account”.